-Some dark discharge will occur due to the solution that was applied to the cervical area.
+Some dark discharge will occur due to the special solution that was applied to the cervical area.

-If a biopsy was taken at the time of a colposcopy, vaginal bleeding may also occur.
-This may last for two or three days.
+If a biopsy is taken at the time of a colposcopy, vaginal bleeding may also occur.
+This may last for two to three days.